E3245/WotC_Gameplay_GeneModding/Gene Modding Facility/ReadMe.txt

 [b]Q: Where is the rest of the classic Gene Mods?
 I want the classic Gene Mods![/b]

-A: Someone else is implementing them in their mod, so stay tuned.
+A: [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1561030099]Mitzruti's Perk Pack[/url] has them now.

 [b]Q: Vanilla version?[/b]